PyPylia/maybe_special/README.md

 impl will always return the same result as every other impl, otherwise it is [undefined behaviour] and may cause hard to debug errors.

 **Note: It is not recommended to use manual implementations.
-Under the hood this macro uses the [`#[target_feature]`](https://doc.rust-lang.org/reference/attributes/codegen.html#the-target_feature-attribute) attribute which tells LLVM to output code as if those features were enabled.
 LLVM tends to produce more optimised code than anything a human can produce.**

 [undefined behaviour]: https://doc.rust-lang.org/reference/behavior-considered-undefined.html